Autoimmune Diseases Treatment

 • Be Mindful of Infections: Good personal hygiene, such as washing hands regularly, will keep you free from infection.
 Make sure you are updated with vaccines.

-Procedure of Autoimmune Diseases treatment
+Treatment Procedure of Autoimmune Diseases

 • Diagnosis and Assessment: To confirm the autoimmune disorder and determine its severity, a healthcare professional will perform a thorough evaluation that includes a review of your medical history, a physical examination, and diagnostic tests.